Infection of the liver is known as Hepatitis.

 Transmission

 Hepatitis B is more infectious than HIV.
-The hepatitis B virus can survive outside the body for at least 7 days.
-During this time, the virus can still cause infection if it enters the body of a person who is not protected by the vaccine.
+The hepatitis B virus can survive outside the body for at least seven days.
+During this time, the virus can still cause infection if it enters the body of a person not protected by the vaccine.

 Hepatitis B is spread by percutaneous or mucosal exposure to infected blood and various body fluids, as well as through saliva, menstrual, vaginal, and seminal fluids.